rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 ### Introduction

-The AlwaysOn availability group (AG) feature is a high-availability and disaster-recovery solution that provides an enterprise-level alternative to database mirroring.
+The AlwaysOn availability group (AG) feature is a high-availability and disaster recovery solution that provides an enterprise-level alternative to database mirroring.
 Introduced in SQL Server 2012 (11.x), AlwaysOn AGs maximize the availability of a set of user databases for an enterprise.
-AGs support a failover environment for a discrete set of user databases, known as availability databases, that fail over together.
+AGs support a fail over environment for a discrete set of user databases, known as availability databases, that fail over together.
 They also support a set of read-write primary databases and one to eight sets of corresponding secondary databases.
 Optionally, AGs can make secondary databases available for read-only access and some backup operations.

-SQL Server Log shipping enables you to automatically send transaction log backups from a primary database on a primary server instance to one or more secondary databases on separate secondary server instances.
+SQL Server log shipping enables you to automatically send transaction log backups from a primary database on a primary server instance to one or more secondary databases on separate secondary server instances.
 The transaction log backups are applied to each of the secondary databases individually.